spmvg/vangemert.dev/public/md/mle-ci.md

 Knowing that the differentiation would be performed using symbolic algebra, we have several options to integrate the result in the `evt` package:

 * Do it once using a scratch script and copy-paste it into the source code.
-  This is error-prone and hurts while writing it.
+  This is error-prone and hurts while writing this.
 * Evaluate the symbolic differentiation at run-time.
   This is wasteful.
 * Evaluate the symbolic differentiation once, [lambdify](https://docs.sympy.org/latest/modules/utilities/lambdify.html) the function and serialize the function for later.